minhanhhere/discover-canada-short/docs/002-rights-resonsibilities-citizenship.md

 ---
 sidebar_position: 2
-sidebar_label: Rights and Responsibilities of Citizenship 🏛️
+sidebar_label: Rights and Responsibilities 🏛️
 ---

 # Rights and Responsibilities of Citizenship